 Project ECHO (Extension for Community Healthcare Outcomes) is a guided-practice model developed at the University of New Mexico Health Science Center.

 The Association of Community Cancers (ACCC) is pleased to offer member programs the opportunity to participate in these teleECHO Clinic Sessions.
-Contact Monique Dawkins, EdD, MPA, Assistant Director, ACCC Provider Education, for more on how your cancer program can benefit by joining in Project ECHO.
+Contact Janelle Schrag, Assistant Director of Research Programs, ACCC Provider Education, for more on how your cancer program can benefit by joining in Project ECHO®.

 Innovations in Colorectal Cancer Treatment ECHO Clinic will provide specialty colorectal cancer treatment information and training to healthcare providers to help build their capacity to provide high-quality, best-practice care locally for patients and thereby increase access to care across the nation.
 Learn about the Innovations in Colorectal Cancer Treatment ECHO Clinic.